jsong022/to-do-list/README.md

 Goal:
 - [ ] enter new activity to the list by entering it into the text input
 - [ ] delete listed activities by clicking on the \[X]'s
+- [ ] strike-through "completed" activity by clicking on them (to remain on list)

 ###To-Do List
 ######(for the To-Do List. ha ha. good joke.)